Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Twelve.
 Direct Distribution and Loyalty Economics

 Direct bookings improve margin and produce better data for personalization, but only if the value exchange is clear and the journey is effortless.
-The American Hotel and Lodging Association projects that average daily rate in the United States will set a new high in 2025 at just over one hundred sixty two dollars.
-That higher price point raises the stakes for friction free direct purchase and for loyalty benefits that customers actually want.
+The American Hotel and Lodging Association projected that average daily rate in the United States would set a new high in 2025 at just over $162.
+That higher price point raises the stakes for friction-free direct purchase and for loyalty benefits that customers actually want.
 Perks such as late checkout, a simple dining credit, or a room feature choice often carry lower cost and higher satisfaction than broad discounts.
-AHLA
+AHLA With the Federal Reserve's December 2025 rate cut, AHLA projects that 2026 ADR will exceed the 2025 high of $162, supported by improved financing conditions for development and acquisition activity.
+This monetary tailwind positions well-capitalized owners to capture share through targeted repositioning and direct channel investment.

 Billy Richards Consulting Action Framework